andychase/gbajs2/README.md

   - copy env files from the examples in all directories
   - create default local directories
-    - note: the database mount directory will be created by the container with the correct permissions
-  - generate a local test ssl certificate pair
+  - generate a local test ssl certificate pair with prompting from OpenSSL (if installed)

 - This script will also generate a top level `.env` file of the following format, merging all service specific env files and additional docker config: